 Purley Baker was a leading temperance and Prohibition leader.
-He was born in Ohio in 1858 and died during National Prohibition (1920-1933) in 1924.
+He was born in Ohio in 1858 and died in 1924nduring National Prohibition (1920-1933).
 Prohibition was part of the Progressive Movement.

 Anti-Saloon League

-Rev. Baker was an ordained Methodist minister who became well-known for strongly opposing alcohol and saloons.
-Perhaps because of that fact, Howard Hyde Russell, the head of the Anti-Saloon League (ASL) hired him to work for the Ohio ASL.
+Rev. Baker was an ordained Methodist minister.
+He became well-known for strongly opposing alcohol and saloons.
+Perhaps because of that fact, Howard Hyde Russell, the head of the Anti-Saloon League (ASL) hired him.
+It was to work for the Ohio ASL.
 After only a year Baker became head of the state ASL.

 The national ASL picked Baker to head it in 1903.
-In that role he argued that the “yeomen” of the country were natural allies in the struggle against the saloon.
+He argued that the “yeomen” of the country were natural allies in the struggle against the saloon.
 He said they “need only to be reached to be won.”

 S.S.
 Kresge